abw/badger-database-js/manual/relations.md

 )
 ```

-Another will store the albums that they release, including the year and title.
+Another will store the albums that they release, including the `year` and `title`.
-Note the `artist_id` which forms a relation to the artists that released the
+Note the `artist_id` which forms a relation to the artist that released the
 album.
 In this simple example we're going to assume that only one artist can
 release an album.
 This isn't the case in the real world if you consider things
 like multi-artist collaborations and compilation albums, but we're just trying